-Your Swem liaisons are happy to help you gather information for your tenure and promotion portfolios.
+Your Swem liaisons are happy to show you how you can gather information for your tenure and promotion portfolios.

 We have several databases that are particularly helpful for finding your citation information:

 - Some ProQuest databases contain a "cited by" link for each article.